TechSavage2/gablib/README.md

 - [x] login using the _sign_in_ form instead of OAuth
 - [x] API calls using authentications (WIP)
 - [x] public API calls (WIP)
+- [x] 'normalizes' Gab's remapped status lists format to that of normal Mastodon
+- [ ] streams and sockets wrapper objects (for client use)
 - [ ] (de)serializing of session/auth data for reuse between executions (experimental)
 - [ ] events (responses, errors, upload/download progress, etc.)